github/opensource.guide/CONTRIBUTING.md

-# Contributing to this Handbook
+# Contributing to this Guide

-Thanks for checking out the Open Source Handbook!
+Thanks for checking out the Open Source Guide!
 We're excited to hear and learn from you.
-Your experiences will benefit others who are reading and using this Handbook.
+Your experiences will benefit others who are reading and using this Guide.

 We've put together the following guidelines to help you figure out where you can best be helpful.